simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 coincide with the capture/release time.
 If this information changes over time according to well-defined rules (e.g. transition from age classes), their value can be dynamically calculated in the database at different moments in time (e.g. using database functions).
-In one of the next lessons, you will see an example of a function to calculate age class from the information on the age class at capture and the acquisition time of GPS positions for roe deer.
 The basic structure based on the elements *animals*, *sensors*, *sensors to animals*, and, of course, *position data*, can be extended to take into account the specific goals of each project, the complexity of the real-world